Is Copywriting Profitable? Does It Pay Well?

 Which is More Profitable: In-House or Freelance Copywriting?

-Freelance copywriting is more profitable than in-house copywriting because it allows writers to work with multiple clients.
-Plus, since they charge on a per project basis, they can potentially earn more money than in-house copywriters.
-Both of these factors can contribute to growing a freelance copywriter’s earnings.
+Freelance copywriting is typically more profitable than in-house copywriting because it allows writers to work with multiple clients.
+Plus, since they charge on a per project basis, they can earn more money than in-house copywriters.
+Both factors can contribute to growing a freelance copywriter’s earnings.

 A freelance writer earns an average of $93K per year in the USA, according to ZipRecruiter while Talent.com reports that an in-house copywriter has an average yearly salary of $68K.